escuelademusica/nova-charcounted-fields/README.md

 Text and textarea fields with a character counter for Laravel Nova.

+### Background

+This package is fork from the source `elevate-digital/nova-charcounted-fields` which was deleted from Github.
+We will try to maintain the compatibility with future releases of Laravel Nova.

 ### Installation

 You can require this package using composer: